-Picturesque Andros might well be an imagined geographic extension of Evia and the central mainland as its fertile meadows are thick with orange and lemon groves, citrus, mulberry, and pomegranate trees as well as crops like select onions and the humble cabbages.
+Picturesque Andros might well be an imagined geographic extension of Evia and the central mainland as its fertile meadows are thick with orange and lemon groves, citrus, mulberry, and pomegranate trees as well as crops like select onions and humble cabbages.

 The island produces olive oil, wine, and citrus digestifs.
 The berries of the strawberry tree (Arbutus unedo) and black mulberries are distilled into “koumari”, a slightly sweet raki.
 Citrus fruits are preserved as spoon sweet or candied, figs are tied together with string and left to dry into tsapeles, and almonds are finely ground into nutmeat and shaped into sweets (amygdalota) dusted with confectioner’s sugar.